 To [what is returned, shown, demonstrated]

-Verify: Used as the first word of the test case statement.
+Verify: Used as the first word of the test statement.

 Using: To identify what is being tested.
 You can use ‘entering’ or ‘selecting’ here instead of using depending on the situation.

-For any application, you need to cover all types of test cases like:
+For any application, you need to cover all types of tests as:

 While writing these all your TC’s should be simple and easy to understand.

-One of the most frequent and major activities of a Software Tester (SQA/SQC person) is to write Test Cases.
+One of the most frequent and major activities of a Software Tester (SQA/SQC person) is to write Test scenarios and cases.

 There are some important and critical factors that are related to this major activity.
 Let us have a bird’s eye view of those factors first.

-a) Test Cases are prone to regular revision and update:
+a) TCs are prone to regular revision and update:

 Moreover, during regression testing, several fixes and/or ripples demand revised or new TCs.

-b) Test Cases are prone to distribution among the testers who will execute these:
+b) TCs are prone to distribution among the testers who will execute these: